coveo-labs/SDK-Push-Python/README.md

 ### Pushing Batches of Documents

-You should use this method when you want to push several documents at the same time to the platform.
+This SDK offers a convenient way to send batches of documents to the Coveo Cloud platform.
+Using this method, you ensure that your documents do not get throttled when being sent to Coveo Cloud.

 As with the previous call, you must first specify your Source Id, Organization Id, and API Key.